KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'node-version: 16' in file `npm-publish-github-packages.yml`: Deprecated: Update to current version.
 2. found 'node-version: 16' in file `npm-publish.yml`: Deprecated: Update to current version.
-3. found 'stylelint-config-prettier' in file `package-lock.json`: Deprecated since `stylelint` v15.
-Update `stylelint` and remove `stylelint-config-prettier`.
-4. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-5. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
+3. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
-6. found 'node-fetch' in file `yarn.lock`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `yarn.lock`: Replace it with built-in fetch.

 ## [MMM-oebb-station-board by mscharl](https://github.com/mscharl/MMM-oebb-station-board)